nubenetes/awesome-kubernetes/docs/devsecops.md

 	9. Learn from Your Failures
 	10. Improve Velocity with Scalable Governance
 - [dzone: Top 10 Application Security Articles to Read Now](https://dzone.com/articles/top-10-application-security-articles) See the 10 most popular articles on Application Security with topics covering bot attacks, resolving thefts, testing tools, security best practices, and more!
+- [redhat.com: 5 ways for teams to create an automation-first mentality](https://www.redhat.com/sysadmin/automation-first-mentality) DevSecOps can provide a competitive edge for your organization.
+Use these five strategies to get started.

 ## Authentication and Authorization
 - [thenewstack.io: How Do Authentication and Authorization Differ?](https://thenewstack.io/how-do-authentication-and-authorization-differ/)